rust-basel/fullstack-rust-workshop/src/08-adding_items.md

 That is all you need to do in order let your components *communicate* with each other.

-If you did it correctly (if not - have a look at the solution) - when you now add a new item, the list is fetched afterwards and the list updates.
+If you did it correctly, the list is fetched and updates just after you add a new item (if not - have a look at the solution)

 Great! :)